Documentary in Dispute

 Summary

-The 1939 book Changing New York by Berenice Abbott, with text by Elizabeth McCausland, stands as a landmark of American documentary photography and the career-defining publication by one of modernism’s most prominent photographers.
-Yet, the book that Abbott and McCausland originally planned and wrote has remained unseen until now.
+The 1939 book Changing New York, by Berenice Abbott with text by Elizabeth McCausland, is a landmark of American documentary photography and the career-defining publication by one of modernism’s most prominent photographers.
+Yet no one has ever seen the book that Abbott and McCausland actually planned and wrote.

-In this book, art historian Sarah M. Miller reconstructs Abbott and McCausland’s original…
+In this book, art historian Sarah M. Miller recreates Abbott and McCausland’s original manuscript for Changing New York by sequencing Abbott’s one hundred ph…

 Book Details